peters-axon/persistence-utils/persistence-utils-product/README.md

 - Supports you with an easy-to-copy demo implementation to reduce your integration effort.

 ## Demo
+Note that the demo cannot be run in .iar mode.
+Therefore, Un-Pack both projects, persistence-utils and persistence-utils-demo, in your designer.

 Implemented features:
 - JPA Persistence Library 0.10.0